 Tips & Tricks On Applying Stain on Top of Wood Burning

-Here are the proven tips and tricks on applying stain on top of the wood burning from our team of pro woodworkers:
+Here are my proven tips and tricks on applying stain on top of wood burning:

 Should You Burn Wood Before Or After Staining?